Introduction

 Autonomy: The Foundation of Contributor Safety

 Effective leaders and coaches build contributor safety by recognizing the timing and readiness of their team to act autonomously.
 Autonomy in this context is the ability of an individual to make their own decisions, act independently and have control over how they perform the job.
-A leader’s role is to assess when a team member is prepared to step up and ensure they have the necessary resources, training, and encouragement to act confidently.
-Once these conditions are in place, individuals will transition from dependence to autonomy, which significantly increases motivation and engagement.
+A Leader’s role is to assess when a team member is prepared to step up and ensure they have the necessary resources, training, and encouragement to act confidently in the new task or responsibility.
+Once these conditions are in place, individuals will feel more autonomous which significantly increases motivation and engagement.

 Benefits of Contributor Safety and Why it Matters

-According to Timothy R Clark when people feel safe to contribute the organization will see:
+According to Timothy R Clark, (2) people who feel safe to contribute to the organization will see:

 - Greater ownership and accountability